spektr-org/spektr/README.md

 # Spektr

 **Stateless analytics engine for any structured dataset.**
 Ask questions in natural language.
 Feed any CSV, sheet, or table.
-Get **charts, tables, or summaries.

-Ask questions in natural language.
-Feed any CSV, sheet, or table.
 Get **charts, tables, or summaries** instantly.